pranaynallanagula/lovable-mini-beta/README.md

-# 🚀 Lovable Clone - AI-Powered Web Application Generator
+# 🚀 AI-Powered Web Application Generator

 > Transform your ideas into beautiful web applications with the power of AI